Celebration Rock: Release and promotion

+"Younger Us", the second single by Japandroids, was released by Polyvinyl Record Co. on July 20, 2010.
+It has been later included on Celebration Rock.

 On March 26, 2012, Japandroids announced that their second album Celebration Rock would be released by Polyvinyl on June 5, 2012, preceded by a limited edition 7" of the album's first single "The House That Heaven Built" on May 15, 2012.
 On May 27, 2012, Celebration Rock was streamed in its entirety on NPR Music.
 The album was released in the band's native Canada on May 29, 2012.
 On June 8, 2012, the band performed the songs "Fire's Highway" and "The House That Heaven Built" on Late Night with Jimmy Fallon.
 On February 25, 2013, the band performed the song "The Nights of Wine & Roses" on Conan.
 On February 27, 2013, it was announced that "The House That Heaven Built" had temporarily been named the entrance theme for the Vancouver Canucks professional ice hockey team.
 On June 20, 2013, the band performed the song "Adrenaline Nightshift" on Late Show with David Letterman.